CSCfi/hpc-containers/index.md

     rm -rf /tmp/build
 ```

-Next, we build the container
+Next, we build the container as follows:

 ```sh
 apptainer build app.sif app.def
 ```

+Once the container is built, we can test it.
-Input file `input.txt`
+Let's create an input file `input.txt` with the following lines:

 ```text
 1.0